-Much of site BA1 comprises an open field system with a relative lack of visible historic features21, but those features which are present are important to retain and incorporate sensitively within the development, in view of their historic or environmental importance.
-The Green Infrastructure Plan notes the importance of Bygrave Road as a green corridor, with part of the road being a designated local wildlife site [show on proposals map?].
+environmental importance.
+The Green Infrastructure Plan notes the importance of Bygrave Road/Ashwell Road as a green corridor, with part of the road being a designated local wildlife site.
 Some 90% of responses to the Neighbourhood Plan survey thought it was important or very important that such features are kept as part of the new development.

 In view of its impact on both Bygrave and Baldock, the development of site BA1 should make some additional contributions towards improving facilities (over and above those specified in the Local Plan), to help make the development acceptable in planning terms.
 Bygrave has no community hall, but its population will expand considerably once the development gets under way.
-Therefore, it is appropriate for the development to make provision for a suitable meeting space on-site, which could form part of a multi-use community hall available to local groups as well as the parish council.
+Therefore, it is appropriate for the development to make provision for a suitable meeting space on-site, which could form part of a multi-use community hall available to local groups as well as the Parish Council.
 The proximity of the development to Bygrave village is also likely to generate more pedestrian or cycle trips from the village into Baldock, so a suitable footpath/cycleway between the two - via the new development - should also be provided.

-The Local Plan requires a range of facilities to be provided on site BA1 so that many of the needs of its residents can be met, including new schools, a GP surgery, shops and a community hall (which could provide the meeting space specified in this policy, if suitably specified).
-However, it does not require new recreational facilities to be provided, despite evidence that both outdoor and indoor facilities serving Baldock are either lacking or already at capacity22.
-As a minimum, therefore, site BA1 should provide additional sports hall facilities for community use, which could be through multi-use of the proposed schools facilities.
-Policy E2 deals with the need for additional outdoor provision to serve the needs of the Neighbourhood Plan area as it grows.
+The Local Plan requires a range of facilities to be provided on site BA1 so that many of the needs of its residents can be met, including new schools, a GP surgery, shops and a community hall (which could provide the meeting space required by this policy, if suitably specified).
+However, it does not require new recreational facilities to be provided, despite evidence that both outdoor and indoor facilities serving Baldock are either lacking or already at capacity30.
+New green infrastructure - including land for outdoor sport - is addressed through policy E2 in this plan.
+In addition, site BA1 should as a minimum provide additional sports hall facilities that are suitable for community use, which could be through multi-use of the proposed schools facilities.
+Fitness suite/activity studio facilities could also form part of this provision.

-There is concern within Bygrave about the potential for site BA1 to generate many more traffic movements through the village, which could have a significant impact on its character and tranquillity23.
-While access to Ashwell from Baldock and Bygrave will need to be retained, every effort should be made to minimise the number and speed of vehicle
+There is concern within Bygrave about the potential for site BA1 to generate many more traffic movements through the village, which could have a significant impact on its character and tranquillity31.
+While access to Ashwell from Baldock and Bygrave will need to be retained, every effort should be made to minimise the number and speed of vehicle movements through Bygrave as site BA1 is developed.
+Consequently, contributions will be required towards a suitable package of traffic management measures.
+These should be appropriate to the rural character of the village, by avoiding features that would have an urbanising effect and keeping signage to a minimum.